 There is also a metadata to indicate its hierarchy in the directory.
 This metadata also identifies the available free blocks for storage on the drives along with the space that is available in it.

-In the file tree structure, a file is placed in the directory or a subdirectory or a folder in the Windows operating system at a preferred place.
+In the file tree structure, a file is placed in a directory, a subdirectory, or a folder in the Windows operating system at a preferred location.

-In the primary partition, there is one file system though a few specific operating systems may allow creating multiple partitions in a single disk.
+In the primary partition, there is one file system, though a few specific operating systems may allow creating multiple partitions on a single disk.

-This is advantageous in the way that in the case of one file system getting corrupted, there will be another wherein the files will be safe.
+This is advantageous in the way that, in the case of one file system getting corrupted, there will be another where the files will be safe.

 The file system has a few specific objectives to accomplish.
-Some of the main objectives of a file system are:
+Some of them are: